 It looked very worn with a heavily scratched crystal.
-More worryingly it had signs of water ingress with marks of rust on the date wheel, and missing luminescent compound on the hands.
+More worryingly it had signs of water ingress with marks of rust on the date wheel.

 Before stripping down the watch to service it, I always place the watch on the timing machine if it is running.
 This allows me to get an idea of its condition.
 In this case, the amplitude fully wound is too low, one of the indications that the watch needs a service.

 I start by opening the case, this is a snap on case back so it is pried off with a knife.
 This reveals the ETA 2824-2 movement.

 The crown / stem assembly and case case clamps are removed.
 We can now remove the movement from the case, and take the hands and dial off.
 Note the signed CWC oscillating weight which is a nice touch.

 You can see the rust looks pretty bad, this could be bad news if components of the movement are affected.

 I start by removing the oscillating work and automatic works.
 It will be fully stripped down for cleaning.

 That’s a lot of oil under the ratchet wheel.